geugenm/satellite-weather-impact-analysis/README.md

 ## Working with Polaris

-Polaris configurations are located in the `cfg` folder.
+Polaris' configurations are located in the `cfg` folder.
 For more information, refer to the [Polaris ML Sandbox repository](https://gitlab.com/geugenm/polaris-ml-sandbox/-/tree/master?ref_type=heads).